chixincheng/MiniGame/README.md

 Downloading:
-Please download the zip file above, and unzip it under the src folder of a new project created
+Please download the zip file above, and unzip it under the src folder of the new project created.

 Operation:
 Press upper arrow/ W to move up,